oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 image:
 type: awareness
 ---
 <!--
 Intro
 What is CircleCI, CI
 What is Spinnaker, CD
 Workflow
 -->

-{% img blog/jhipster-ci-cd/jhipster-logo.png alt:"JHipster logo" width:"400" %}{: .center-image }
+As requested by JHipster users, in this post we touch base on how to add Continous Integration and Delivery for a JHipster microservices architecture and Kubernetes as the target cloud deployment environment.

-Continuous integration is the practice to integrate code into a main branch of a shared repository early and often.
+In short, continuous integration is the practice of integrating code into a main branch of a shared repository early and often.
 Instead integrating features at the end of a development cycle, code is integrated with the shared repository multiple times throughout the day.
 Each commit triggers automated tests, so issues are detected and fixed earlier and faster, improving team confidence and productivity.
-For the CI part of the workflow, the chosen platform is CircleCI, a company founded in 2011 and headquartered in San Francisco.
+The chosen continuous integration platform is from CircleCI, a company founded in 2011 and headquartered in San Francisco.
 They offer a free cloud to test their services.

-Continous delivery
+Continous delivery is the practice of releasing to production often in a fast, safe and automatic way, allowing faster innovation and feedback loops.
+It's adoption requires the implementation of techniques and tools like Spinnaker, an open-source, multi-cloud, continous delivery platform that provides application management and deployment features.
+The intersection between CI and CD is not always clear, but for this example we assume CI produces and validates the artifacts and CD deploys them.
+The CI-CD workflow for the proposed tools exploration is illustrated below.

 {% img blog/jhipster-ci-cd/ci-cd-workflow.png alt:"CI-CD workflow" width:"900" %}{: .center-image }